 Brad Pitt’s Eye Raising Thank You Speech

-Well, what can we say, once the movie was on the theatres, many critics and public predicted the win.
+Well, what can we say, once the movie was in the theatres, many critics and the public predicted the win.
 But what we could not predict was his speech.

 Yes, you heard it.
 No one thought that Pitt’s speech would be the center of the attention, rather than his win.